gbs4ever/gbs4ever.github.io/_posts/2019-06-19-final_project.markdown

 permalink:  final_project
 ---

- I would start by trying to give as much advice as  I can for anyone else who will be going down this path of building a full front-end and back-end project.
+ The best place to start is by giving as much advice as  I can for anyone else who will be going down this path of building a full front-end and back-end project.

 First thing is to keep two different  windows of the code base open at all time but having them separated it is very easy to get lost in your code so some structure will help a lot.
 Next open
   3 terminals  one for backend server  2nd for the front end server 3rd for a rails console.